junglesta/junglestar.github.io/about.md

 ### Internet presence?

 Today there are many **free tools to simplify your work**!
-Most of them are already installed on your phone, maybe you just don't know yet...
+Most of them are already installed on your phone, maybe you just don't know yet...  we can show you how.

 ### Guidance?

 Need an helping hand?
-Want to figure it out on your own?
-We can help, when you need shortcuts.
-When deciding which path to take.
-We have been **helping** small companies for years.
-In this fast changing world it's about how fast can you study and produce solutions.
+Are you having difficulties figuring it all out on your own?
+We can help.
+We offer guidance.
+We can show you shortcuts and the best path to take.
+We have been **helping** small companies for many years.
+In this fast changing world it's all about how quickly you can produce well thought solutions.
-**Let's start** a new phase together.
-Fresh and **up-to-date!**

-### Yes, any human?
+### Who are we?

-Sprouted from this [tree](http://rokma.com), Junglestar agency works using his extended network of carefully selected business partners, mostly on a per-project base.
+Junglestar agency is [Rokma's](http://rokma.com) brainchild.
+We use an extended network of carefully selected business partners, mostly on a per-project basis.

 ### We ♡ Open source